Explore the wildest and most remote parts of Tasmania

 Join us in Tasmania for this incredible adventure to the far south coast.
 You will arrive to splendid isolation on a private chartered flight from Hobart to Melaleuca.
 There are then 4 days to explore this incredible landscape as you unwind from the stresses of everyday life.
 We promise you will come back relaxed and revitalised.

-3 nights camping under the stars in Southwest National Park
+3 nights camping under the stars in tents in Southwest National Park

 4 Lunches, 3 Dinners, 3 Breakfasts, hot drinks and snacks.

 We make delicious fresh food and cater to all dietary requirements

 Return Private Chartered Flight between Hobart and Melaleuca

 Day 1: Hobart to New Harbour (4 hours hiking)